BMS-Community/resources/README.md

 A website where you can search for BMS songs and get informations about them.

 ### [IIDX Hand Simulator](http://blog-imgs-50.fc2.com/p/o/t/potofu412/unsi_gene_html5.html)
-A tool for "simulating" hand positions on controllers
+A tool for "simulating" hand positions on controllers.

 ### [Online BMS Chart Viewer](http://www.ribbit.xyz/bms/score/)
 A website where you can upload and view BMS charts.